-Thank you to Claire Alp, Senior Public Health Specialist, Public Health Service, London Borough of Havering Council, and Diana Daniel-Dawson, Havering CAMHS, North East London Foundation Trust.
+The National i-THRIVE Programme spoke with Claire Alp, Senior Public Health Specialist, Public Health Service, London Borough of Havering Council, and Diana Daniel-Dawson, Havering CAMHS, North East London Foundation Trust, about stakeholder engagement in complex systsems.

 Havering have engaged with stakeholders at every level of the system as part of the implementation of the THRIVE Framework for system change (Wolpert et al., 2019) in the borough.
 However, with so many different organisations to engage, let alone individual practitioners, the task can be daunting.

 How did Havering overcome this challenge?

 Effective integration between agencies in order to support children and young people is a key principle in the THRIVE Framework, and a core value of many professionals.
 However, whilst many want to work more effectively with other agencies this is often dependant on the quality of individual relationships.
 Recognising that in complex systems the personal relationships held between agencies are key to effective interagency work, Havering prioritised building these connections at every level of the system.

 The macro level: